 Online marketing has become so sophisticated nowadays.
 At such a time when small business owners are beginning to understand the best way to leverage online tools to curve out a community or foster interactions on social networks, a great majority of online marketers have no clue on what they should be doing next.

 Search engines are rolling out new updates and data refreshes.
-The social media is undergoing one of its many phases of evolution.
+Social media is undergoing one of its many phases of evolution.
 And pay per click advertising platforms have a series of new features on the table that they are waiting to reveal.

 Because of that, small businesses have a rough time keeping up with the industry news, changes, or the how-to guidelines, given that what’s relevant at the moment might be completely off-the-track the next couple of years if not months.